Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 - Changed  buttons ...
 GLOBAL AND ASIA added, FIED RESEARCH AND STUDIES removed
 - need to update more study aboad sites from RR site
 - Changed

+Friday November 4, 2016

+12:36 AM

+**Finished Adding Round River Location dats**
+-Mostly Study Abroad Sites
+-Might Add Administrative Sites
+- Need to have map readjust to zoom on location selected via marker and/or button
+- Might recreate Field Research and Study Abroad Buttons -Want to Use just the Satellite View Only, and make navigation easier if possible
+- Still need to get API WEATHER DATA GOING